Table of contents

 While BMI is a useful screening tool, it doesn’t directly measure body fat.
 It may not be accurate for athletes with high muscle mass or older adults with reduced muscle mass.
 Consult with a healthcare professional for a more comprehensive assessment.

-It’s generally recommended to check your BMI periodically, especially if there are changes in your weight or health status.
-However, BMI should not be the sole measure of your health, and other factors such as muscle mass and distribution should be considered.
+It’s generally recommended to check your BMI periodically, especially when there are changes in your weight or health status.
+Nevertheless, BMI should not be the sole measure of your health; instead, other factors, such as muscle mass and its distribution, should also be taken into account.

 BMI Percentiles are used for children and teens to account for age and sex differences.
 It’s an important tool for assessing growth patterns and potential health risks.
 Consult a pediatrician for a thorough evaluation.